Breakers and Fuses Services

 - Flip the breaker from OFF to ON.
 Then, simply turn back on the appliances and devices you turned off in step 1, and you should be fine.
 If your circuit breaker keeps tripping, it’s time to call in an expert like Kalahari-Electrical.

 - Overloaded Circuit: Another common occurrence is a simple, overloaded circuit.
-If your electrical system or certain circuits can’t handle the amps coming through the circuit, it will flip the breaker, and possibly damage electronics or even start a fire.
+If your electrical system or certain circuits can’t handle the amps coming through the circuit, it will flip the breaker and possibly damage electronics or even start a fire.

 Whether considering options for new construction or seeking repair for your current breakers and fuses, Kalahari Electrical Services is right for the job.
 We can identify the right solution for your specific energy needs and property type.
+Our team ensures that your new circuit breakers get installed properly and can deal with the continuous current demands of modern electrical systems.

+Unsure if we’re the right fit for your circuit breakers?
 Customers choose our Lawrenceville electrical services because:

 - We offer upfront pricing so you know what to expect